 You will not be able to buy a physical copy of Guardians of the Galaxy for the Nintendo Switch.
 It will only be available in digital form via the Switch shop.
 Switch players will not have access to the deluxe version of the game as it will only be available to them in standard form.

-We currently have two trailers to work off — the official reveal trailer (above) and a 10-minute gameplay trailer linked here.
+We currently have several trailers to work off — the official release trailer (above) and a 10-minute gameplay trailer linked here.
 Both give us a pretty decent look at what players can expect from Guardians of the Galaxy.
+Anything backed by Motely Crue’s “Kickstart my Heart” (which seems to be going through something of a rebirth in today’s pop culture) is sure to be a wild ride.
 For more, you can also watch a short inside look video.